anibohara2000/password-generation/utils/README.md

 ```
 python3 memorability.py --pwd=Password % Check memorability score of "Password"
-python3 memorability.py --file=filename % Check memorability score of passwords contained in the file filename
+python3 memorability.py --file=filename % Check memorability score of passwords contained in the file "filename"
 ```

 ## Guessability

+The code for the guessability is taken from <a href="https://github.com/cupslab/password_meter">here</a>.
 To run the code to generate guessability scores, apache2 server is required.
 Install it using the following commands:

 ```
 sudo apt-get update